tombatossals/angular-leaflet-directive/doc/markers-attribute.md

 * **message**.
 String.
 Message to show on the popup.
 * **draggable**. true/false.
 Make the marker draggable.

-There are a special type of property called _label_ which uses the [Leaflet.label plugin ](https://github.com/Leaflet/Leaflet.label) to show a special label on hover the marker.
-These are the properties we need to define to use it:
+There are a special type of property called _label_ which uses the [Leaflet.label plugin ](https://github.com/Leaflet/Leaflet.label) to show a fixed special label on the marker, or on hovering it.
+This is the marker property we need to define to use it:

 ```
 label: {